 -Sauté the bacon in a large skillet, when browned, transfer the bacon to paper towels to drain, save 3 tablespoons of fat and discard the rest

--Put the 1 inch cubed potatoes into the skillet on medium high heat, cover, brown on all sides
+-Put the 1 inch cubed potatoes into the skillet over medium-high heat, cover, brown on all sides

 -Once potatoes are nicely browned, reduce heat to medium, add beef stock, and boil uncovered until stock is reduced and fully absorbed, about 4-5 minutes